Sandpiper: Orchestrated AI-Annotation for Educational Discourse at Scale: Introduction

 \section{Introduction}

-The rapid expansion of digital and online educational environments that use human and artificial intelligence (AI) discourses is generating an unprecedented volume of semi-structured discourse data, ranging from synchronous tutoring transcripts and classroom recordings to peer-to-peer collaborative discussions.
-While these corpora hold immense potential for uncovering the nuanced pedagogical dynamics of learning and instruction, leveraging them at scale remains a formidable challenge.
-Traditionally, qualitative analysis has relied upon human experts to engage in close reading and line-by-line coding—a process that is not only prohibitively expensive and labor-intensive but also prone to cognitive fatigue and inter-rater drift.
-Consequently, vast amounts of educational data remain under-analyzed, creating a qualitative bottleneck that stifles the scope of educational research.
+Digital learning environments that support human and AI discourse now generate unprecedented volumes of semi-structured data, from tutoring transcripts and classroom recordings to peer collaboration.
+These corpora could reveal how learning and instruction unfold, but using them at scale remains difficult.
+Traditionally, human experts have conducted qualitative analysis through close reading and line-by-line coding, a process that is costly, labor-intensive, and prone to fatigue and inter-rater drift.
+As a result, much educational data goes unanalyzed, which narrows the reach of educational research.

-To address these systemic challenges, we introduce Sandpiper, an interactive, mixed-initiative system engineered for the high-throughput, AI-assisted qualitative analysis of educational discourse.
-Sandpiper is designed to address the limitations of fully automated black-box approaches by framing the AI as a collaborative partner rather than a replacement for human expertise.
-The platform empowers researchers to maintain methodological agency through granular prompt management and orchestration, which enforce codebook schemas during the inference process.
-By integrating a secure, university-housed Large Language Model (LLM) cluster with a robust evaluations engine, Sandpiper enables researchers to navigate the inherent uncertainty of generative AI while maintaining the privacy and rigor essential to educational inquiry.
+To address these challenges, we introduce \textit{Sandpiper}, an interactive mixed-initiative system for high-throughput, AI-assisted qualitative analysis of educational discourse. \textit{Sandpiper} addresses the limits of fully automated black-box approaches by treating AI as a partner rather than a replacement for human expertise.
+The platform lets researchers retain control through prompt management and orchestration, which enforce codebook schemas during inference.
+By combining a secure university-hosted large language model (LLM) cluster with a robust evaluation engine, \textit{Sandpiper} helps researchers use generative AI without sacrificing privacy or rigor.

 This paper describes the system’s interface and architecture and shows how it provides a scalable, rigorous infrastructure for computational education research.
 Table \ref{tab:dg} links \textit{Sandpiper}'s core design goals to the components that implement them.
 DG1 protects privacy through secure, university-hosted infrastructure and data storage.
 DG2 improves reliability through schema-constrained orchestration that enforces qualitative codebook structure and validates annotation outputs during inference.
 DG3 supports verification through an evaluation engine that compares AI-generated labels with human annotations.
 Together, these goals define the platform’s central aim: scaling qualitative analysis without sacrificing privacy, rigor, or researcher oversight.